HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

     transferQueue->waitIdle();
     uploadCommandList->cleanup();

-By adding this line at the end of the method, the upload operation will be executed while we continue to create our pipeline.
+By adding the `waitIdle()` at the end of the method, the upload operation will be executed while we continue to create our pipeline.

 Note that we call the `cleanup()` method to clear the temporary (staging)